Shiz2/onboardingFall18/README.md

 git push origin <YOUR_NAME>
 ```

-Then, navigate to the remote repository, where you should see a button telling you that you have pushed a new branch.
-Click on that button, which takes you the pull request page.
+Then, navigate to the remote repository, where you should see a AppButton telling you that you have pushed a new branch.
+Click on that AppButton, which takes you the pull request page.

 You will now be creating your first pull request - in other words, a submission for your code to be reviewed by me before it is merged into the codebase.
 Add a title to your request and a description of your work - for now, please write a paragraph or two explaining how your website works and any signficant challenges you faced when making it.